RoccoLoxPrograms/CEaShell/readme.txt

 [Follow these instructions for the latest version.]
 1. Clone and build CEaShell, following the instructions under "Building CEaShell".
 2. Send CEASHELL.8xp and AppInstA.8xv to your calculator using TI-Connect CE or TiLP.
+   If you don't have the CE C libraries (https://tiny.cc/clibs), you'll need to download and send those as well.
 3. Run prgmCEASHELL from the programs menu.
 You will need to use the arTIfiCE jailbreak (https://yvantt.github.io/arTIfiCE) if you are on an OS version 5.5 and above.
 4. CEaShell will be installed in the apps menu.